 The first year of residency at UCSF begins with our unique six-week Summer Session, which is designed to introduce the first year residents to necessary basic information in ophthalmology concurrent to a gradually graded clinical experience .
 Residents are given a core didactic course in ophthalmic knowledge each morning followed by afternoons spent in a specially-structured clinic in which they see patients and practice all the components of a comprehensive eye exam.
 In addition, the first year residents take a “field trip” to visit Guide Dogs for the Blind in Santa Rosa, where they experience first-hand the many challenges faced by visually impaired patients.
 By the end of the summer session, residents feel fully confident to do skillful ophthalmic examinations with enough basic information to benefit maximally from their subsequent clinical experiences throughout residency.

 Following the summer curriculum for first year residents, a weekly didactic schedule including conferences, seminars, and lectures proceeds throughout the remainder of the academic year.

-On Thursday, residents participate in rounds and teaching conferences for the majority of the day.
-The schedule for Thursday is as follows:
+On Thursdays, residents participate in rounds and teaching conferences for the majority of the day:

 - 12:15 – 1:15 p.m. – Fluorescein and fundus photography conference by Retina faculty